Centrepay: History and operation

 Centrepay was first established in 1998.
 The scheme allows welfare recipients to authorise automatic deductions from their welfare payments to pay for various goods and services, including accommodation, utilities, transport and education.
 The goal of the scheme was to help welfare recipients at risk of financial hardship to maintain financial stability and pay for essentials like rent and electricity by automatically deducting money from their welfare payments.
 In a 1999 media release, Minister for Community Services Warren Truss said that the scheme would "give Centrelink customers greater choice to help them manage their finances and avoid debt situations".

 Concerns began to be raised in the early 2010s regarding exploitative and predatory practices facilitated by the Centrepay system.
 Anna Buduls conducted an independent review of the scheme for the Gillard government in 2012 but has alleged that her report was "buried" when the Coalition won government at the 2013 election.
 Buduls found that the scheme featured “exploitation of financially vulnerable people by some unscrupulous operators” and recommended a significant overhaul.
 Her recommendations included an increased focus on compliance, a code of conduct for businesses accepting payments through Centrepay, a complaints phone line, and an approval process for businesses wishing to accept Centrepay payments.
-A 2015 report by the Australian Securities and Investments Commission raised the alarm about Centrepay being used to overcharge consumers for households goods like appliances, finding that there was substantial price discrimination and that Centrelink recipients were being charged significantly more than other customers for leases on household goods.
+A 2015 report by the Australian Securities and Investments Commission raised the alarm about Centrepay being used to overcharge consumers for household goods like appliances, finding that there was substantial price discrimination and that Centrelink recipients were being charged significantly more than other customers for leases on household goods.
 In a 2022-23 financial year audit, Services Australia found that 42% of government-approved businesses taking payments through Centrepay were non-compliant.

 As of 2024, 79% of payments made through Centrepay were for accommodation and utilities.
 The scheme is used by more than 600,000 customers and by over 15,000 businesses.
 Almost a third of Centrepay users are Aboriginal Australians, predominantly Aboriginal women living in remote communities.
 In 2023 there were 23.7 million Centrepay transactions worth a total of $2.7 billion.

 In December 2024, the Australian government announced that it would be making reforms to Centrepay to better protect customers.
 These reforms included removing high-risk goods and services, such as consumer leases and household goods, from the scheme and imposing mandatory end dates and target amounts for most deductions.
 The reforms also included a stronger compliance framework, including an application process for businesses wishing to accept payments through Centrepay and an improved complaints system.